Health Care Options

 Should your spouse work and have employer coverage, you may be eligible for coverage due to your qualifying event (loss of job coverage).
 Contact the human resources department for your spouse’s employer to find out if you qualify.
 There will be a deadline to notify the company and enroll.

 If you are under the age of 26, you may still be eligible to become a dependent on your parent’s insurance.
 You do not have to live with your parents, be single or in college.
 If you have a spouse and children, they would not be eligible to have coverage with you under your parents’ plan.
 Your parents would have to add you as a dependent to their employer plan.
 There is a deadline to add you as their dependent due to your loss of coverage so they would have to take action on your behalf.

 INDIVIDUAL INSURANCE PLANS

 At the current time, you may buy individual plans on the Federal Exchange at www.healthcare.gov or directly from a licensed agent/broker or insurance carrier selling in Oklahoma.

 Your loss of health insurance through your employer qualifies you to buy individual insurance through what is called a Special Enrollment Period (SEP).
 This period lasts for 60 days upon the date you lose your employer health insurance.
 If you miss this opportunity, your next enrollment period would be during the Annual Open Enrollment Period during November 1st through December 15th of each year.
 This applies both on the Federal Exchange or if you buy directly from the licensed agent or company.
 Find out if you are eligible for federal premium assistance by visiting www.healthcare.gov.

-SoonerCare for Kids under age 19 will cover health, dental and vision for household incomes under 187% of FPL.
-See www.ohca.org/soonercare for details, eligibility, application and what is considered as income.
-To see if your children qualify visit: www.mysoonercare.org.
+SoonerCare for Kids under age 19 and adults ages 19-64 will cover health, dental and vision.
+See www.mysoonercare.org for details, eligibility, application and what is considered as income.